chrys87/fenrir/README.md

 - input driver: evdevDriver

 # Documentation
-You can see all information in the wiki: https://wiki.linux-a11y.org/doku.php?id=fenrir_user_manual&s[]=fenrir
+You can see all information on the Wiki: https://wiki.linux-a11y.org/doku.php?id=fenrir_user_manual&s[]=fenrir